cfengine/documentation/guide/writing-and-serving-policy/policy-framework.markdown

 First, review `update_def` and `def`.
 Most settings you need to change will live here.

-As of CFEngine version 3.7 it is allowed (and reccomended) to use `def.json` to specify things traditionally set in `update.cf` and `def.cf`.
+As of CFEngine version 3.7 it is allowed (and recommended) to use `def.json` to specify things traditionally set in `update.cf` and `def.cf`.